Purchase Orders

 Figure 1.1.9.1

-1. Default Quantity: If the QOH for any item at a location is zero, and the default quantity for the Items with 0 QOH order method is set to e.g., 20, then the system will suggest 20 quantities to order and will overlook the Require Multiples of and With a Min Order % of value for this order method.
+1. Default Quantity: If the QOH for any item at a location is zero, and the default quantity for the Items with 0 QOH order method is set to, e.g., 20, then the system will suggest 20 quantities to order and will overlook the Require Multiples of and With a Min Order % of value for this order method.

-2.1.
-Creating Order
+1.2.
+Creating an Order

 Follow the steps mentioned below to create an order: